-Marketwatch has some sobering news for women.
-90% of them will be solely responsible for their finances at some point in their lives… whether from staying single, experiencing divorce, or simply outliving men.
+According to Marketwatch, 90% of women will be solely responsible for their finances at some point in their lives… whether from staying single, experiencing divorce, or simply outliving men.
 So getting involved in financial planning, learning financial terminology, and getting comfortable discussing finances is paramount.
 Where can you start?

 Ask a friend, family member, or co-worker if they have a financial planner they like.
 Read financial magazines and articles and get familiar with financial terms and products.
 Take the emotion out of money, and instead, see it as a tool.
 Realize that wherever you are with your financial knowledge, no one is going to judge you.